Montreal Forum: After hockey

 The city of Montreal estimated the value of the building at $36.8 million in 2012.
 This is a $10 million drop in value since the previous estimation in 2009.
-AMC Forum is now owned by New York City-based real estate investor Ben Ashkenazy through a firm called Investissements Forum Canadien Inc. Due economic downturn in recent years, the Montreal Forum has suffered from many vacant and empty spaces.
+AMC Forum is now owned by New York City-based real estate investor Ben Ashkenazy through a firm called Investissements Forum Canadien Inc. Due to economic downturn in recent years, the Montreal Forum has suffered from many vacant and empty spaces.
 To supplement the building's revenue, Dawson College has leased out a large section of its 2nd and 4th floors to expand its adjustment campus.
 Furthermore, extensive renovations were done to refresh the space to give it a more generic mall look, which meant the removal of tributes to hockey and its themes (including the re-creation of centre ice, stands, seating, hockey banners and statues).
 Some of the Forum and hockey memorabilia can still be found on the upper levels, albeit in a far less prominent and visible way.
+The building now features a bowling alley, arcade, and comedy club on its upper levels, as well.